Partnership Brain Partner Fit Evaluation Framework

 Failure Modes Prevented

-• chasing partners only for reach
+• chasing reach over fit

 • working with poor operators

-• weak campaign value
+• weak execution partners

-• one-sided partnerships
+• short-term extraction partnerships

 Drift Protection